mgreiler/se-unlocked/Transcripts/EP_74_Nadia_Zhuk.md

-# Nadia Zhuk
+---
+episode: "Transcript Episode 74 Nadia Zhuk"
+permalink: /self-taught-developer
+status: publish
+type: transcript
+---

 [00:00:00] **Michaela:** Hello, and welcome to the Software Engineering Unlocked Podcast.
-I'm your host, Dr. McKayla, and today I have the pleasure to talk to Nadia zk.
-But before I start, let me tell you a little bit about my latest project, a awesome code reviews.com.
-Yes.
-All my work on code reviews has now its own dedicated home at a awesome code reviews.com.
+I'm your host, Dr. Mikayla, and today I have the pleasure to talk to Nadia Zhuk.

+But before I start, let me tell you about an amazing opportunity that allows you, yes, you, to earn additional income!

+Do I have your attention?
+Yes?
+Great.
+So, User Interviews is a company that connects researchers with study participants.
+And they especially are looking for developers that share their feedback on products.

+Share your opinion with top brands such as Spotify, Adobe, Amazon and many more, and get paid.
+Most studies take less than one hour to participate and pay over $60.

+So, sign-up today - It’s free - apply to give feedback for products that interest you, and make a nice side income.
+Additionally, you help to shape the future of the tools we als use.
-You find articles about code.
-Practices code review checklists, news about the latest research about code reviews, and of course workshops and courses I offer around this topic.
-So please hop over to awesome code reviews.com and check out my latest work.
-But now back to Natia.
-Natia is a software engineer at Intercom and was previously working at Sand.
+What’s not to like, right?
+So, hop over to [userinterviews.com](https://www.userinterviews.com/hello)

+But now back to Nadia.
+Nadia is a software engineer at Intercom and was previously working at Zendesk.

 But not long ago, Nadia was an English teacher, a translator and journalist, until she decided to learn to program and enter the tech industry.
 Today she